aczi0/KasterSite2/exampleSite/content/english/_index.md

   - name: Digital Operations Builder
     title: Digital Operations Builder
     image: images/operations_model.png
-    content: The low-code operations builder allows your planners to model their own operations and start planning right away.
-The modeling platform comes with a set of predefined logic rules and constraints that are based on industrial research and can be easily customization to the fullest to represent your unique challenges.
+    content: The no-code operations builder allows your planners to model their own operations and start planning right away.
+The platform comes with a set of predefined logic rules and constraints that are based on industrial research and can be easily customized to represent your company's unique challenges.
     button:
       enable: true
       label: View More